Skip To Main Content

 Community Resources for Food, Medical, Mental Health

-SDCOE has compiled community resources and information for school staff members to quickly and easily provide support to families in need during the federal government shutdown and beyond.
+SDCOE has compiled community resources and information for school staff members to quickly and easily provide support to families in need as changes in federal and state laws and funding impact our communities.

 211 San Diego

 211 San Diego is a free, 24-hour, confidential phone service and searchable online database.
 Families can call 2-1-1 or go online and get connected with local food pantries, meal programs, and many other essential services.
 Support is available in more than 200 languages.
-This is the place to start for families in need or looking for information during the federal government shutdown.
+This is the place to start for families in need or looking for information.

 Food Banks